Online Chat

 Soda Lime Glass

 this is the most common substrate used for masks, due to its good quality/price ratio.
-The glass is optically good, very flat and has no imperfections.
-When covered in chrome, the mask is very durable and hard wearing, and can easily cope with many contact print / clean processes due to its robustness.
-If used in a photo-lithographic process, the mask can be used with a very wide variety of light sources from 350nm upwards, with an excellent UV transparency.
+The glass is optically good, very flat, and has no imperfections.
+When covered in chrome, the mask is very durable and hard-wearing, and can easily cope with many contact print / clean processes due to its robustness.
+Exhibits high transmission in the visible range but shows significant absorption in the ultraviolet (UV) region below approximately 350 nm

 Soda Lime Glass has a medium thermal co-efficient expansion (which means it is not perfectly dimensionally accurate in differing environments).